"Bethan is a great leader with a gift for motivating people. She is intelligent, witty, and a lot of fun to work with!"

 —Course participant, Transforming Metaphors: Reimagining a Church for Our Times, Vancouver School of Theology Summer School

-Resilience Circles
+Resilience Circles - Generally

 Build Resilience Without Burning Out — 8-Session Peer Cohort for Care Professionals/Volunteers